Subham-Maity/fullstack_advance/README/NOTE.md

     - Error Handling (Yup)
     - Types (validation.ts)
     - Redux (userSlice)- For storing the username
-    - Username Validation using API (Check if the username is already present in the database or not)
+    - Username Validation using API (Check if the username is already present in the database or not only authorized/register users from the database are permitted to proceed to the next page)

   - **Password**
     - Formik Validation